hikaary/fuzzel-iwd/README.md

-# Wi-Fi Connection Script
+# fuzzel-iwd

+A lightweight and user-friendly Wi-Fi connection manager using `iwctl` and `fuzzel`.

+## Description

-A bash script for managing Wi-Fi connections using `iwctl` and `fuzzel`.
+fuzzel-iwd is a bash script that provides a simple and intuitive interface for managing Wi-Fi connections on systems using iwd.

+This project was inspired by [wofi-iwd](https://codeberg.org/bagnaram/menu-iwd)

 ## Features